-National Council for the Social Studies and inquirED is hosting the Elementary Inquiry Summer Institute (EISI) in Evanston, IL.
+National Council for the Social Studies and inquirED are hosting the Elementary Inquiry Summer Institute (EISI) in Evanston, IL.
 Attendees should expect a dynamic, two-day exploration of the tools and strategies that educators need to bring inquiry to life in their classrooms and schools.
 Workshops and sessions will address key inquiry concepts such as generating questions and planning inquiries, facilitating student-led investigations, and designing and implementing informed action projects.

 So many inquiry programs focus on high school instruction.
 But what’s it like to use inquiry with a first-grader who is just learning to read?
 A third-grader who struggles during group work?
 Or a sixth-grader who is just gaining the confidence to speak in class?
 EISI provides the teacher-tested strategies and tools to inspire your elementary students with inquiry-based socials studies.